 The Indian car market has seen steady growth over the last couple of decades.
-There are number of good car brands in India who are dominating across the world.
+There is a number of good car brands in India that are dominating across the world.
 Earlier, it was a choice between Hindustan Motors’ Ambassador and the Premier Padmini.
 From the 1980s, Maruti came into the picture and emerged as an industry game-changer.
 Maruti made the middle-class Indians start thinking that even they could own a car.

 That’s how the picture remained for the next 10-12 years, except for some high-priced imported models.
 But then the Indian economy opened up due to the liberalization initiative of the then central government of India.
 Manufacturers in every industry from the other countries of the world started to establish production facilities in India.
 Their aim was to create a presence in the huge Indian market.
 And global car manufacturers were no exceptions.

 Today, the Indian customer is spoilt for choice when it comes to buying a car.
 There a large number of manufacturers here, each with its own range of models for different price segments.
 Widely available car financing facilities have also made the job of owning a car much easier than before.
 Car manufacturers invest a substantial amount in research & development so that they can launch updated versions of the cars at regular intervals.